oracle-livelabs/adb/shared/adb-autonomous-data-guard/adb-autonomous-data-guard.md

 ## Introduction

-In this lab, you will learn about 2 types of Disaster Recovery features in Autonomous Database Serverless.
+In this lab, you will learn about 2 types of Disaster Recovery features in Autonomous AI Database Serverless.
 - You will practice enabling Autonomous Data Guard (AuDG), using a standby database.
 - You will learn about Backup-Based Disaster Recovery, which uses a backup copy of your primary database.